nuxt-modules/storybook/README.md

 📦 Extendable by Nuxt modules

-🚀 Supports Nuxt 3 / Storybook 7
+🚀 Supports Nuxt 3 / Storybook 8

 ## Nuxt 2

-Nuxt 2 is supported with Storybook v6,you can check legacy code on the v4 branch.
+Nuxt 2 is supported with Storybook v6, you can check legacy code on the v4 branch.

 ## Contributing

 1. Install dependencies with `pnpm`.
 2. Run `pnpm dev:prepare` to generate stubbed `dist` directory.
 3. Make your changes.
-4. Run `pnpm lint` to verify that there is no issues (consider adding tests).
+4. Run `pnpm lint` to verify that there are no issues (consider adding tests).
 5. Submit a PR.

 ## License